dream-sports-labs/react-native-fast-image/README.md

 ###### ⚠️ This is a fork of [react-native-fast-image](https://github.com/DylanVann/react-native-fast-image).
 All credit goes to the original author.

 # FastImage
-A high-performance image component for React Native, now fully optimized for the New React Native Architecture! 🎉
+A high-performance image component for React Native, now fully optimized for the **New React Native Architecture**! 🎉

 ## 🚀 What’s New?